alfred82santa/dirty-validators/README.rst

 .. warning::

-    Be aware about incompatible changes on :ref:`Version 0.6.0`.
+    Be aware about incompatible changes on `Version 0.6.0`_.

 ********
 Features